What are breast cancer medical treatments?

 Chemotherapy is treatment of cancers with medications that travel through the bloodstream to the cancer cells.
 These medications are given either by intravenous injection or by mouth.

 Chemotherapy can have different indications and may be performed in different settings as follows:

-- Adjuvant chemotherapy: If surgery has removed all the visible cancer, there is still the possibility that cancer cells have broken off or are left behind.
-If chemotherapy is given to assure that these small amounts of cells are killed as well, it is called adjunct chemotherapy.
-Chemotherapy is not given in all cases, since some women have a very low risk of recurrence even without chemotherapy, depending upon the tumor type and characteristics.
+- Adjuvant chemotherapy: If surgery has removed all the visible cancer, there is still the possibility that cancer cells have broken off or stay behind.
+If health care providers administer chemotherapy to assure that these small amounts of cells are killed as well, it is called adjunct chemotherapy.
+Medical professionals don't administer chemotherapy in all cases, since some women have a very low risk of recurrence even without chemotherapy, depending upon the tumor type and characteristics.

-- Neoadjuvant chemotherapy: If chemotherapy is given before surgery, it is referred to as neoadjuvant chemotherapy.
+- Neoadjuvant chemotherapy: If health care professionals administer chemotherapy before surgery, it is referred to as neoadjuvant chemotherapy.
 Although there seems to be no advantage to long-term survival whether the therapy is given before or after surgery, there are advantages to see if the cancer responds to the therapy and by shrinking the cancer before surgical removal.

 - Chemotherapy for advanced cancer: If the cancer has metastasized to distant sites in the body, chemotherapy can be used for treatment.
 With cases of metastatic breast cancer, the health care team will need to determine the most appropriate length of treatment.

 There are many different chemotherapeutic agents that are either given alone or in combination.
 Usually, these drugs are given in cycles with certain treatment intervals followed by a rest period.
 The cycle length and rest intervals differ from drug to drug.